masc-it/ScrapingMonkey/docs/README.md

 # Disclaimers

-ScrapingMonkey, as I designed it, is a GOOD BOT by definition, I am not responsible for how you use this simple yet powerful tool.
+ScrapingMonkey, as it is designed, is a GOOD BOT by definition, I am not responsible for how you use this simple yet powerful tool.